MaxiPutz/sshManager/readme.md

 The SSH Connection Management Program simplifies SSH connection management by offering a user-friendly web interface and various features for efficient interaction with remote servers.

-For more information or to get started, visit our website at [your-website-url-here](https://www.example.com).